Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x82: Free Format Third-Party Data

 Issued by the external device whenever it wants Third-Party Data to be saved on the GO device in a free format (1 to 27 bytes) that will be saved into MyGeotab as Custom Data.
+Rate limit is 500 logs per 10 minutes.
+If you exceed the rate limit, the GO device will stop taking data from the IOX

 |   | Bytes | Position |
 | --- | --- | --- |